satyaSK/DeepLearning-Challenges/Linkin-Park-Music-Generation/README.md

 ## What I learnt?

-This challenge helped me learn a lot in a single day, about Restricted Boltzmann machines and RNN's in the context of of Music generation.
+This challenge helped me learn a lot in a single day, about Restricted Boltzmann machines and RNN's along with LSTM's in the context of Music generation.
+Also an overview of GAN's.

 ## Resources